-42 state AGs, elected prosecutors sign statement refusing to enforce new abortion bans
+42 elected prosecutors sign statement refusing to enforce new abortion bans

 MOST WANT TO SEE SOME RESTRICTIONS ON ABORTION, POLL SHOWS

-In their statement, the prosecutors specifically called out Alabama and Missouri -- each of which have faced lawsuits over their restrictive abortion measures.
+In their statement, the prosecutors specifically pointed to Alabama and Missouri as examples -- each of which have faced lawsuits over their restrictive abortion measures.

 While some state and federal laws have faced defeat in the courts, the ultimate decision might come from the nation's highest court as neither side appeared ready to back down.